An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Pricesmart Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PSMT stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Discount Stores industry.
+We show how PSMT stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and All Other General Merchandise Stores industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 PriceSmart, headquartered in San Diego, owns and operates U.S.-style membership shopping warehouse clubs in Latin America and the Caribbean, selling high quality merchandise and services at low prices to PriceSmart Members.
 PriceSmart operates 47 warehouse clubs in 12 countries and one U.S. territory (eight in Costa Rica and Colombia; seven in Panama; five in the Dominican Republic, four in Trinidad and Guatemala; three in Honduras; two each in El Salvador and Nicaragua; and one each in Aruba, Barbados, Jamaica and the United States Virgin Islands).
 The Company also plans to open new warehouse clubs in Guatemala City, Guatemala and Bucaramanga, Colombia in the fall of 2021, and in Portmore, Jamaica in the spring of 2022.
 Once these three new clubs are open, the Company will operate 50 warehouse clubs.